 |Finland||Regulatory, mandatory limits for life-cycle carbon impacts for most building types, including embodied carbon||2024|

 |France||Regulatory, mandatory limits for life-cycle carbon impacts for most building types, including embodied carbon.
-Supporting regulation for product environmental data is already in place.||2020|
+Supporting regulation for product environmental data is already in place.||2022|

-|Netherlands||Regulatory, mandatory limits for life-cycle impacts of construction materials for offices and residential buildings||In vigor|
+|Netherlands||Regulatory, mandatory limits for life-cycle impacts of construction materials for offices and residential buildings.||In force|

-|Norway||Regulatory declaration of embodied carbon at minima, expected later to have mandatory emission limits||2022|
+|Norway||Regulatory declaration of embodied carbon at minima, expected later to have mandatory emission limits.||2022|

-|Sweden||Regulatory declaration of embodied carbon which is expected to have mandatory emission limits later on||2022|
+|Sweden||Regulatory declaration of embodied carbon which is expected to have mandatory emission limits later on.||2022|

 “I’m from the government and here to help” – how to do it and how to not do it

 One unsuccessful case in this category is the Belgian EPD program.
 Belgium introduced a regulatory requirement for manufacturers wishing to use sustainability claims in marketing to publish an EPD to back up their claims.
-Belgian government very unusually set up their own EPD program for this.
-The legislation entered in vigor in 2015, and as of this writing October 2019, not a single EPD had been published.
-What went wrong in the Belgian experiment?
-The requirement to work with the government’s EPD program with significant extensions to established standards increased cost of compliance to manufacturers.
-Belgian firms produce EPDs continuously.
-They just publish them elsewhere.
+The Belgian government very unusually set up their own EPD program for this, B-EPD.
+The legislation entered into force in 2015 but, for the first four years, not a single EPD was published via the program.

-Independent software verification programs are in place for regulatory use in France (8 verified software), Netherlands (4 verified software) and Minnesota (3 verified software).
+Independent software verification programs are in place for regulatory use in France (8 verified software options), Netherlands (4 verified software) and Minnesota (3 verified software).
 Furthermore, Switzerland (5 verified software) and Austria (3 verified software) also practise this approach for non-regulatory government uses.
-In the UK, similar approach is used via a commercial certification that is applied on private buildings, there also three software are verified and approved.
+In the UK, a similar approach is used via a commercial certification that is applied to private buildings, there also three software solutions which are verified and approved.